RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Conclusion

 \section{Conclusion}

-This paper proposes RepChain, a reputation-based secure, fast, and high incentive blockchain system via sharding.
-RepChain leverages reputation scores which describe the heterogeneity among validators and provide the incentive mechanism.
-RepChain is the first sharding blockchain with double-chain architecture.
-For transaction chain, a Raft-based synchronous consensus which achieves high throughput and high resiliency has been presented.
-For reputation chain, the collective signing has been utilized to achieve consensus on the reputation score and support the high throughput transaction chain with a moderate generation speed.
+This paper proposes \sys, a reputation-based secure, fast, and high incentive blockchain system via sharding. \sys\ leverages reputation scores which describe the heterogeneity among validators and provide the incentive mechanism. \sys\ is the first sharding blockchain with double-chain architecture.
+For transaction chain, a Raft-based synchronous consensus which achieves high throughput has been presented.
+For reputation chain, a collective signing has been utilized to achieve a consensus on the reputation score and support the high throughput transaction chain with a moderate generation speed.
 To boost the system throughput and enhance its security, a reputation based sharding and leader selection scheme has been proposed.
-To analyze the security of RepChain, we propose a recursive formula to calculate the epoch security within only $\mathcal{O}(km^2)$ time.
-The evaluation shows RepChain have good performance under different threat models.
-And it can enhance both the throughout and security level and provide incentive mechanism to the existing sharding-based blockchain system.
+To analyze the security of \sys, we propose a recursive formula to calculate the epoch security within only $\mathcal{O}(km^2)$ time.
+The evaluation shows \sys\ have a good performance under different threat models.
+It can also enhance both the throughout and security level and provide an incentive mechanism to the existing sharding-based blockchain system.